WiJoWill/WiJoWill.github.io/index.md

 in the fields of Financial Service, Financial Technology, IT Technology, Marketing, Health, etc. I am currently looking forward to internship opportunities in Summer 2023.
 Please Email to me or message me through LinkedIn (both can be found at the bottom of the home page)

-In this website, I post some of my projects in data analysis.
+In this website, I post some of my projects about data analysis in different fields.
 Please go through Projects to have a look.
 Thank you.